-Android based GPS receivers?: Google opens up access to GPS measurements in Android N
+Android based GPS receivers?
+Google opens up access to GPS measurements in Android N

 Google is making raw GPS measurements available to developers!